The Housemaid (1960 film): Plot

-The film begins with a scene of a pianist, Mr. Dong-sik Kim, reading a newspaper story to his wife about a man falling in love with his maid.
+A piano teacher, Mr. Dong-sik Kim, reads a newspaper story to his wife about a man falling in love with his maid.
 Mr. Kim works at a factory of primarily female employees, as the piano accompanist for the factory's extracurricular choir group.
-This was after the Korean War, where economic strife became more prevalent in a time of national division, and so women were sent away to earn more money for their families.
-Women would often live in these factories, so many extracurricular activities were offered for time outside of work hours.
-Mr. Kim is incredibly popular among the women at the factory, due to his 'good looks', which entice Kyeung-Hee 'Miss Cho' Cho.
-Miss Cho pressures her friend to write a letter to Mr. Kim, pouring over how much she is infatuated by him.
+Mr. Kim is popular among the women at the factory.
+One of them, Kyeung-Hee 'Miss Cho' Cho, pressures her friend to write a letter to Mr. Kim confessing how much she is infatuated by him.
 This ends poorly, as her friend is subsequently fired from the factory.
-Miss Cho attempts to further pursue Mr. Kim by taking up his offer of piano lessons, which he had proposed to help earn more income during his wife's pregnancy.
+Miss Cho attempts to further pursue Mr. Kim by taking up his offer of piano lessons, which he proposed to help earn more income during his wife's pregnancy.

-Back at the Kim residence, Mr. Kim's wife is heavily pregnant, and the family have just moved into a two-story house with his wife and two children, much larger than their previous residence.
-Mrs. Kim, also supporting the family as a dressmaker, becomes gradually too exhausted to clean the house, and so Mr. Kim asks Miss Cho if she is able to find a woman from work who would be interested in becoming the Kim's housemaid.
-Miss Cho later returns with Myung-Sook, a cleaner from the factory.
-She behaves strangely as their new housemaid, catching rats with her hands, teasing the Kim children, and spying on Mr. Kim while he lays with his wife and gives Miss Cho piano lessons.
+Mr. Kim has just moved into a two-story house with his pregnant wife and two children, much larger than their previous residence.
+Mrs. Kim, also supporting the family as a dressmaker, becomes too exhausted to clean the house, and so Mr. Kim asks Miss Cho if she can find a woman who would be interested in becoming Kim's housemaid.
+Miss Cho returns with Myung-Sook, a cleaner from the factory.
+She behaves strangely as their new housemaid, catching rats with her hands, teasing the Kim children, and spying on Mr. Kim while he lays with his wife and as he is giving Miss Cho piano lessons.

-Back at the factory, Miss Cho learns that her friend has committed suicide after being fired, due to being overcome by pressure of not being able to secure a new job.
-In an emotional state, Miss Cho confesses later that day to Mr. Kim during their piano lesson that she was actually the one in love with him, not her friend.
-Miss Cho then attempts to fling herself at Mr. Kim, who rejects her due to being married to Mrs. Kim.
-Mrs. Kim is away at her parents during the entire ordeal.
-In the aftermath, Mr. Kim becomes incredibly stressed, and the housemaid Myung-Sook has watched this entire encounter from afar.
-Myung-Sook then uses this as her opportunity to make a move, seducing him.
-In his emotional state, Mr. Kim succumbs to her and the two engage in an affair.
+At the factory, Miss Cho learns that her friend has committed suicide after being fired, due to being overcome by the pressure of not being able to secure a new job.
+Distraught, Miss Cho confesses later that day to Mr. Kim that she was actually the one in love with him, not her friend.
+Miss Cho then attempts to fling herself at Mr. Kim, who rejects her.
+Myung-Sook watches this entire encounter from afar.
+She uses this as her opportunity to make a move, threatening to blackmail Mr. Kim over what she saw of him and Miss Cho.
+Distraught, Mr. Kim succumbs to her and the two engage in an affair.